danielanthonycollins/in-home/README.md

   - Cause: Jquery doesn't recognise the toast() function based on the Bootstrap version being used
   - Solution: Replaced it with vanilla javascript which worked with the Bootstrap version being used

-- Sort by rating
-  - Problem: When choosing to sort by high to low rating, the order is not correct and highest rated products are not showing first
-  - Cause:
-  - Solution:

 - Dropdown with no arrow
   - Problem: Country inputs on profile and checkout page, plus the category choice on add and edit product page do not include an arrow to show they are a dropdown.
   - Cause: The 'appearance' property was being overwriten due to other classes taken priority from earlier stages of developmemt.